f5devcentral/f5-big-iq-lab/docs/class1/module3/lab2.rst

 2. Click **Create** to create an Application Service and look for the template ``AS3-F5-HTTPS-offload-lb-existing-cert-template-big-iq-default-v1 [AS3]``.

-.. warning:: If we want **paula** to deploy this template, we first need to have those templates assigned to her via an administrator.
+.. warning:: You will notice that the template is not available.
+If we want **paula** to deploy this template, we first need to have those templates assigned to her via an administrator.

 +------------------------------------------------------------------------------------------------------+
 | Application properties:                                                                              |